top of page

 • STD Infections that spread during sexual contact.

-• These include chlamydia, gonorrhea, and trichomoniasis.
+• These include chlamydia, gonorrhea, trichomoniasis, mycoplasma, and ureaplasma.

 • Oral sex can also increase your risk of getting BV.